ReemNeama/eventati_book/eventati_book_development_tracker.md

 - Implement biometric authentication option (fingerprint/face ID)

 ### Current Focus
+- Responsive Design for All Screens (Priority)
+  - [ ] Ensure all screens are responsive and use styles and utils
+    - [ ] Update all service detail screens to be responsive
+    - [ ] Update all event planning tool screens to be responsive
+    - [ ] Update all authentication screens to be responsive
+    - [ ] Ensure consistent use of styles and utils across all screens
+    - [ ] Follow these guidelines:
+      - [ ] Use dart formatter for consistent code style
+      - [ ] Make sure every page is responsive across different screen sizes
+      - [ ] When naming conflicts occur, use the more descriptive name
+      - [ ] Add clear comments to all code sections
+      - [ ] Create barrel files for modules with more than 5 imports

-- Code Organization Improvements (Priority)
+- Code Organization Improvements (Next Priority)
-  - [ ] Centralize provider registration in main.dart
+  - [x] Centralize provider registration in main.dart
-    - [ ] Move all core providers to main.dart
+    - [x] Move all core providers to main.dart
-    - [ ] Use ChangeNotifierProxyProvider for dependent providers
+    - [x] Use ChangeNotifierProxyProvider for dependent providers
-    - [ ] Ensure proper provider disposal
+    - [x] Ensure proper provider disposal
-  - [ ] Create tempDB folder for temporary data
+  - [x] Create tempDB folder for temporary data
-    - [ ] Organize mock data by type (venues, services, etc.)
+    - [x] Organize mock data by type (venues, services, etc.)
-    - [ ] Create consistent data structures
+    - [x] Create consistent data structures
-    - [ ] Add documentation for future API replacement
+    - [x] Add documentation for future API replacement
-  - [ ] Improve utility functions organization
+  - [x] Improve utility functions organization
-    - [ ] Create specialized utils files (date_utils, string_utils, etc.)
+    - [x] Create specialized utils files (date_utils, string_utils, etc.)
-    - [ ] Move complex business logic to service classes
+    - [x] Move complex business logic to service classes
-    - [ ] Add proper documentation for utility functions
+    - [x] Add proper documentation for utility functions
+  - [ ] Create barrel files for modules with many imports
+    - [ ] Identify modules with more than 5 imports
+    - [ ] Create barrel files (e.g., buttons.dart, forms.dart)
+    - [ ] Update imports throughout the codebase
+    - [ ] Add comments in barrel files to clarify exports

 - Implementing Phase 2: Event Wizard Enhancement
   - ✅ Suggestion System: Created suggestion model and recommendation algorithms
   - ✅ Achievement Tracking: Implemented milestone tracking for the wizard
     - ✅ Fixed code quality issues in milestone implementation
-  - Integration: Connecting wizard to budget calculator, guest list, and timeline
+  - ✅ Integration: Connecting wizard to budget calculator, guest list, and timeline
+    - ✅ Created WizardConnectionService to handle connections between wizard and planning tools
+    - ✅ Updated WizardFactory to use the connection service
+    - ✅ Added BudgetProvider and GuestListProvider to main.dart

 - Completing Phase 1 tasks: responsive design
-  - Enhancing responsive design for different screen sizes
+  - ✅ Enhancing responsive design for different screen sizes
+    - ✅ Created responsive widgets (ResponsiveLayout, ResponsiveGridView, ResponsiveBuilder)
+    - ✅ Updated homepage screen to be responsive (venue cards, quick links grid)
+    - ✅ Updated photographer details screen to use responsive grid for portfolio
+    - ✅ Added orientation support for better landscape mode display
+    - [ ] Ensure all screens are responsive and use styles and utils
+      - [ ] Update all service detail screens to be responsive
+      - [ ] Update all event planning tool screens to be responsive
+      - [ ] Update all authentication screens to be responsive
+      - [ ] Ensure consistent use of styles and utils across all screens
   - ✅ Code quality improvements: Fixed analysis options, replaced deprecated methods, improved styling consistency
+    - ✅ Renamed all instances of primaryWithOpacity to primaryWithAlpha to match implementation
+    - ✅ Renamed getColorWithOpacity to getColorWithAlpha in UIUtils class
+    - ✅ Fixed all references to use the renamed methods

 ### Completed Milestones
 - Basic app structure with navigation, screens, and styling system